 This post first appeared on Just Brennon March 2, 2017.
 Last updated 2/7/18.

 Hitting our 5th state by the end of February made me so excited because we are making timely progression in our attempt to journey to each of the 50 states.
 And, we aren’t just driving through the states, either.
 We are actually taking time out to experience a wee bit of what each state has to offer.

 Do you remember, a few weeks ago I made a post, 4 Things to do for Black History Month with my fourth suggestion being to visit a historical site that has meaning to you?
-Well, that’s exactly what we did.

 But, here is a tip that they left out.
 Once you are in the cemetery, assuming you enter from Baxter Street, follow the white line to the road with the green line (which sits on the right).
-The green line will take you directly to the Mahammad Ali grave site.
+The green line will take you directly to the Muhammad Ali grave site.

 You can read my tip on Roadside America.